 Q: What specific bedding is ideal for ball pythons?

-A: Knowing the particular bedding will lead to a better environment for the pet.
+A: Knowing the particular bedding will lead to a better pet’s environment.
 Beddings for ball pythons can be bought at any pet store or online shop.
 Suitable beddings for ball python are discussed earlier.
 Using magazines and other paper beddings are alright with regular cleaning.

 Q: How do beddings affect the enclosure’s temperature?

-A: Beddings sustain the humidity level of the tank during day and night.
+A: Beddings sustain the tank’s humidity level during day and night.
 Humidity level drops during the night and so using a heater on top of the tank is needed to provide heat for the pet.
 Correct humidity level helps ball pythons to play around.